grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Chips's face immediately went red.
 "That's the second fuckin' time, Percy.
 Two fuckin' times you almost fuckin' killed me now.
 You fuckin' surface the boat in a fuckin' storm?
 Fuckin' damn you to a cold fuckin' watery hell, you fuckin' shit-faced asshole."

 "Fuck you Chips!
-I'm fucking captain of this boat.
-I have to make these calls.
-They aren't always going to be fucking perfect or safe."
+I'm captain of this boat, I make the calls.
+They aren't always going to be fucking perfect or safe for your delicate little hide."

 "But with a hold full of fuckin' explosives?
 Ride out bad fuckin' storms submerged --- every stupid-fuckin' green boat driver knows that.
 But apparently, you fuckin' think it's fine to surface with a hold full of fuckin' TNT.
 We were a fuckin' mite's-dick away from being blown to the bottom of the fuckin' hole!"

 Percy leveled her emotions.
 "I don't fucking need this right now.
 I have bigger problems than you."
-Percy turned and walked away.
+She turned and walked away.

 Chips threw the rusted grating into the corner where it rang against the steel of the hull.